-The individual right of use of numbers is granted on a direct basis and the payable fees are determined by ANACOM.
-The allocation to operators is executed upon request or public tender or auction (applicable only if the relevant number is of exceptional economic value).
+The individual right of use of numbers is granted on a direct basis and shall be attributed within 15 days.
+The payable fees are determined by ANACOM.
+The allocation to operators is executed upon request or public tender or auction (applicable only if the relevant number is of exceptional economic value) and shall take up to 30 days.

-Regarding the applicable fees for the authorisation/licensing process, Administrative Rule No. 1473-B/2008, of 17 December (amended and republished by Administrative Rule No. 296-A/2013, of 2 October and Administrative Rule No. 378-D/2013, of 31 December) approves the value of each payable fee.
+Regarding the applicable fees for the authorisation and licensing process, Administrative Rule No. 1473-B/2008, of 17 December (amended and republished by Administrative Rule No. 296-A/2013, of 2 October and Administrative Rule No. 378-D/2013, of 31 December) approves the value of each payable fee.
 Fees are due in respect of:

-- the issuance by ANACOM of statements supporting rights (issued after the receipt of the declaration of commencement of activity); - the exercise of the activity by a supplier of electronic communications networks and services (the regulatory fee); - the allocation of rights of use of frequencies and numbers; and - · the use of frequencies and numbers.
+- the issuance by ANACOM of statements supporting rights (issued after the receipt of the declaration of commencement of activity); - the exercise of the activity by a supplier of electronic communications networks and services (the regulatory fee); - the allocation of rights of use of frequencies and numbers; and - the use of frequencies and numbers.